Suu Kyi 'ready for talks' to resolve Burma's problems

 The move came six days after Burma held its first elections in 20 years, which was won by the biggest military-backed party, the Union Solidarity and Development Party (USDP), but widely condemned as a sham.

 Ms Suu Kyi's National League for Democracy (NLD) won the last election in 1990, but was never allowed to take power.
-It was disbanded by the military authorities after it decided to boycott last week's polls.'Not fearful'
+It was disbanded by the military authorities after it decided to boycott last week's polls.

 In her first interview since being released, Ms Suu Kyi told the BBC's Alastair Leithead in Bangkok by telephone that one of the first things she had to do was "to listen to what the people have to say".